 - Pyro (Shown at Citizencon 2049)

-Some systems in Star System are quite empty according to the Ark Starmap so making these is considerably easier than Stanton - the current System.
+Some systems in Star Citizen are going to be quite empty according to the Ark Starmap so making these is considerably easier than Stanton - the current System.

 Jump to new star systems could potentially be possible in 2020 so it is quite achievable to produce many more systems by potential release.

 Result: There could be many systems in development of far less complexity than Stanton.
 Star Citizen will probably launch with hundreds (100+ systems) of systems to explore.

 Update 7th June 2020: